War in Afghanistan (2001–2021): 2016–2017: Collapse of peace talks, emergence of Islamic State

-2018–2020: Peace overtures
+2018–2019: Peace overtures

 In January 2018, the Taliban were openly active in 70% of the country (being in full control of 14 districts and have an active and open physical presence in a further 263) and the Islamic State was more active in the country than ever before.
-Following attacks by the Taliban (including the Kabul ambulance bombing on 27 January which killed over 100 people) and Islamic State that killed scores of civilians, President Trump and Afghan officials decided to rule out any talks with the Taliban.
-However, on 27 February 2018, following an increase in violence, Afghan President Ashraf Ghani proposed unconditional peace talks with the Taliban, offering them recognition as a legal political party and the release of the Taliban prisoners.
+Following recent attacks by the Taliban (including the Kabul ambulance bombing on 27 January) and Islamic State that killed scores of civilians, President Trump and Afghan officials decided to rule out any talks with the Taliban.
+However, on 27 February, following an increase in violence, Afghan President Ashraf Ghani proposed unconditional peace talks with the Taliban, offering them recognition as a legal political party and the release of the Taliban prisoners.
 The offer was the most favorable to the Taliban since the war started.
 It was preceded by months of national consensus building, which found that Afghans overwhelmingly supported a negotiated end to the war.
-Two days earlier, the Taliban had called for talks with the US, saying "It must now be established by America and her allies that the Afghan issue cannot be solved militarily.
-America must henceforth focus on a peaceful strategy for Afghanistan instead of war."
-On 27 March 2018, a conference of 20 countries in Tashkent, Uzbekistan, backed the Afghan government's peace offer.
-The Taliban did not publicly respond to Ghani's offer.
+Two days earlier, the Taliban had called for talks with the US.
+On 27 March, a conference of 20 countries in Tashkent, Uzbekistan, backed the Afghan government's peace offer.
+The Taliban did not publicly respond.